Kerry W. Foster

 Chief Foster has deployed on over 2,000 missions since 2001 and has recorded over 50 recoveries.

-Chief Foster has been a member of the department since 1978.
 He is an instructor and Technician in Hazardous Materials Response, Structural Collapse, Rope Rescue, Confined Space Rescue, Trench Rescue, and more.

 He is a task force leader for Louisiana Task Force 3, Urban Search and Rescue, a state of Louisiana response team.

 He has been an instructor with Louisiana State University, National Center for Biomedical Research Training since 1998.
+He holds Associate degrees in Hazardous Materials Technology and Safety as well as Fire Science.
+He also obtained a Bachelor’s degree in Organizational Management.

 His partner is Brie.
 She is a human remains detection (HRD) canine.
-Brie has documented over a dozen recoveries in her still-young career.
+Brie has documented over a dozen recoveries in her career.
 She, for years, worked under the tutelage of her friend and partner Ranger.
 Ranger instilled all of his vast knowledge of the search and recovery game in her.
 Brie is proud to carry on Ranger’s impressive legacy of bringing lost ones back to their families.